A Leith Turning

 Later on at the party, I kissed her on the cheek.
 Her overbearing boyfriend was out of the room at the time.
 She laughed, surprised that I had it in me, and pushed me away.
 In the morning, walking home across Edinburgh’s bridges, she told me there was a room for rent in her flat.

 Ian Farnes is part of the New Voices Workshop.
-He was mentored by NVW Fiction Editors Tommi Sopenperä, Amanda-Marie Kale and Nicole Caratas, as well as Sonali Misra, Co-founder and Head of Fiction at The Selkie.
+He was mentored by NVW Editors Tommi Sopenperä, Amanda-Marie Kale and Nicole Caratas, as well as Sonali Misra, Co-founder at The Selkie.